ace-bioinformatics/ace-hpc-wiki/docs/getting-started/connecting.md

 ## Connecting to the ACE HPC Cluster off-site
-This guide provides instructions for users to connect to the African Centre of Excellence in Bioinformatics and Data Intensive Sciences (ACEBDIS) High Performance Computing (HPC) Cluster from off-site.
+This guide provides instructions for users to connect to the African Centre of Excellence in Bioinformatics and Data Intensive Sciences (ACE) High Performance Computing (HPC) Cluster from off-site.
 Follow the steps below to establish a secure connection.

 ### Prerequisites
-- An active ACEBDIS HPC account with a username and password.
+- An active ACE HPC account with a username and password.
 - A computer with an SSH client installed (e.g., OpenSSH on Linux/Mac, or PuTTY on Windows).
 - Access to EduVPN credentials provided by the African Centre of Excellence in Bioinformatics.

 ### Step 1: Connect to the ACE Network Using EduVPN
-To access the ACEBDIS HPC Cluster from off-site, users must first connect to the ACE network using EduVPN.
+To access the ACE HPC Cluster from off-site, users must first connect to the ACE network using EduVPN.
 Follow these steps:

 1. **Download and Install EduVPN**
    Visit the official EduVPN website to download the client: